-Content is all information that is being served on a website.
-Web content is the textual, visual or audio content that a site visitor experiences when browsing a web site.
+Content is all information that is being served on a Web site.
+Web content is the textual, visual, or audio content that a site visitor experiences when browsing a website.
 It may include, among other things: text, images, sounds, videos, and animations.
-Content types in Ektron CMS are HTML content, XML Smart Forms, HTML form/survey, DMS Documents, which consist of MS Office, documents, managed files, and multimedia files, Blogs, etc.
+Content types in Ektron CMS are HTML content, XML Smart Forms, HTML form/survey, documents, managed files, and multimedia files, MS Office documents, Multimedia, Blogs, etc.

 The Ektron CMS lets business users: